BY-LAWS, AND REGULATIONS

 Commissioner to prove principal residency.

 3. Any duplicate addresses of player and/or anyone associated with a team may be reviewed by the Commissioner.
 The Commissioner can rule a player ineligible even if he satisfies all the residency requirements in Item 1.
+If this move is for predominantly Hockey reasons it will be denied.
 A team may appeal this ruling to the League Governing Body for the League appeal fee of $200.00

 ARTICLE 4.
 MEMBERSHIP